bgri/m100LE/README.md

 ## Today's game requires today's date

-Many Model 100 computers no longer have working internal battery backups for the clock and will have the wrong date set.
+Many Model 100 computers no longer have working internal backup batteries for the clock and will have the wrong date set.
 You can fix this by setting DATE$ or by altering the program.

 <ul><details><summary>Setting the DATE$ in BASIC</summary>